 Under no circumstances (except as required by law) will we ever accept money from one party and pay it out to another party.

-Under certain circumstances, we may allow you to accept deposits into your personal bandwidth account from third parties through our service.
+Under certain circumstances, we may allow you to accept deposits into your account from third parties through our service.
 Such deposits are non-refundable.
 We call these payments "donations" in keeping with the spirit behind offering the feature, but they are not considered charitable givings, nor are they tax deductible.
 If you choose to accept transfers or donations from third parties, additional terms and conditions apply.

-We do not keep your credit card information above and beyond the minimum amount necessary (your name, billing address, and the last four digits of the card number) to identify transactions.
+We do not keep credit card information above and beyond the minimum amount necessary (your name, billing address, and the last four digits of the card number) to identify transactions.
 This means we can never charge you for other transactions unless you explicitly log in and provide your card information.